iniquitybbs/iniquity/README.md

     gem install iniquity

-Start Iniquity BBS...
+Start Iniquity...

     iniquity

-Connect to your BBS over Telnet...
+Connect to your BBS with a Terminal...

     telnet localhost 3023

+or

+    ssh anonymous@localhost 3022

 Connect to your BBS over the Web...